keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

     classDef reuse fill:#d6eaf8,stroke:#2471a3,color:#154360
     classDef io fill:#eaecee,stroke:#7f8c8d,color:#2c3e50
 ```
-*Figure 4 : Trusted ZTP internal components and secure data flow.
+*Figure 5 : Trusted ZTP internal components and secure data flow.
 The reused client (blue) is isolated behind `SztpClientAdapter`; the new modules (green) establish trust and hand a validated payload to the reused engine, which applies it.
 External inputs and databases are grey.*

 #### Component Responsibilities

 Trusted ZTP enhances the existing SONiC ZTP service by introducing seven lightweight modules while reusing two existing components.
 The reused components handle the complex operations such as cryptographic validation and configuration deployment, while the new modules integrate secure provisioning capabilities into SONiC.

 Each component is designed with a single, clearly defined responsibility.
+They are,
+1. TrustBootstrap
+2. Discovery
+3. SztpClientAdapter
+4. TimeAnchor
+5. PayloadMapper
+6. AuditSink
+7. IdentityManager
+8. sztp-agent
+9. ztp-engine.py and Plugins

-##### 01. TrustBootstrap
+#### 01. TrustBootstrap
 **Type:** New

 Responsible for loading the read-only `bootstrap.json` file during startup.
 It determines the device's trust model and ensures that all required trust information is available.
 If any mandatory trust material is missing, the module immediately stops the provisioning process (fail-closed behavior) to prevent insecure onboarding.